simmeringc/EQUIP-docs/client/templates/preamble.md

 EQUIP is still in development and documentation of the full API is unfinished.

-EQUIP project docs are generated with <a href="https://www.npmjs.com/package/meteor-jsdoc">meteor-jsdoc</a> and are hosted along side EQUIP with <a href="https://www.meteor.com/hosting">Galaxy</a>
+Project docs are generated with <a href="https://www.npmjs.com/package/meteor-jsdoc">meteor-jsdoc</a> and are hosted along side EQUIP with <a href="https://www.meteor.com/hosting">Galaxy</a>

-Edit the documentation on href="https://github.com/simmeringc/meteor-dataObs-docs">Github</a>
+Edit this documentation on <a href="https://github.com/simmeringc/meteor-dataObs-docs">Github</a>

 ### Other Project Resources